Sunday, 1 July 2018

 'Balek' is not an obscure B-side by alternative-rock act Placebo but an obscure album track by a Belgian jazz combo of the same name.
 A guy called Marc Moulin was the prime mover, and his version of Placebo recorded three albums: Ball of Eyes in 1971, 1973 in 1973, and Placebo in 1974.
 'Balek' is the fourth track on 1973 and it also makes a showing on It’s a Rocky Road: Volume 2, a mix compiled by The Gaslamp Killer, which might explain how it ended up here.
 We’re talking jazz-funk, but what attracted me to it was the way the second blast of the trumpet is truncated and set slightly ahead of the beat.

-The Frightnrs [sic] had me completely fooled.
+Whereas I could see where my friend was coming from with regards to The Poets of Rhythm, The Frightnrs [sic] had me completely fooled.
 When Spotify generated them, I assumed I was hearing original rocksteady music from the late 1960s, when in fact it had been recorded as recently as 2015.
-The effect is deliberate: the band’s Brooklyn-based record label, Daptone Records, eschew digital recording techniques and work using analogue equipment (it’s where Amy Winehouse recorded Back to Black).
+The effect is deliberate.
+The band’s Brooklyn-based record label, Daptone Records, eschew digital recording techniques and work using analogue equipment.
+(It’s where Amy Winehouse recorded Back to Black.)
 Moreover, The Frightnrs’s debut LP, Nothing More to Say, was recorded monophonically.
 Tragically, their singer Dan Klein died from motor neurone disease while the record was still in post-production.
 His vocal possesses a delicacy that seems all the more poignant in light of this, but he leaves a powerful legacy.

 I was excited to discover that PJ Harvey had a new album on the way and bought it almost on the day of release.
 Plenty of good tracks to choose from but I plumped for 'The Wheel' with its epic 1 minute-plus overture, replete with Iberian hand clapping, wailing guitar and saxophone.
 The lyric concerns Kosovo and the atrocities committed there.

 The single 'All I Wanna Do' by Anglo-Antipodean band Splashh appeared on Discover Weekly, despite being approximately four years’ old.
 It seems the group were a victim of what’s often termed ‘difficult second album syndrome’.
-By the time their sophomore effort hit the shelves in April 2017 I’d completely forgotten about them, yet 'All I Wanna Do' remains one of my favourite tunes on this compilation, and I consider this to be a very strong compilation.
+By the time their sophomore effort hit the shelves I’d completely forgotten about them, yet 'All I Wanna Do' remains one of my favourite tunes on this compilation, and I consider this to be a strong compilation.

 The Australian returned to Australia in early 2017.
 Before leaving he made a final, unwitting contribution to my playlist by utilising some sort of function on Spotify that randomly plays songs by the same artist, in this instance LCD Soundsystem.
 'Daft Punk Is Playing at My House' was massive in the UK, but I never liked it enough to include it on 2005’s Aka 'Devil in Disguise'.
-Had I heard it I would certainly have made room for 'Get Innocuous!' on 2007-08’s Harmony In My Head, which sounds like a cross between Talking Heads and David Bowie doing disco.
+Had I heard it I would certainly have made room for 'Get Innocuous!' on 2007-08’s Harmony In My Head, which sounds like a cross between Talking Heads and David Bowie, doing disco.

-In October, my bouldering buddies and I travelled to Fontainebleau for a third year in succession.
-I again roomed with Mr Wilkinson, who brought along a musical device and the means by which to amplify it.
-'Star Roving' by Slowdive was subsequently amplified, from their new album, their first in 22 years.
-[The chap who introduced me to Sarah Records and I once found ourselves hanging out with Slowdive at a party in King's Cross – this must have been around 1995.
+The chap who introduced me to Sarah Records and I once found ourselves hanging out with Slowdive at a house party in King's Cross – this must have been around 1995.
 I wasn’t familiar with their music back then and didn’t even realise who they were.
 It was an awkward situation, made more awkward when Miki Berenyi from Lush came over and offered around canapes.
 We went outside to consider our options just as Donna from Elastica arrived bearing booze.
 She smiled at first, and then, upon realising that she didn’t know who the hell we were, regarded us with complete contempt.
 Elsewhere, Jarvis Cocker played records to an empty room.
 After an hour or so the guy who invited us still hadn’t turned up, and we decided to leave.
-With not enough money for a bus, we then proceeded to walk all the way back to Hounslow, which took over four hours.]
+With not enough money for a bus, we proceeded to walk all the way back to Hounslow, which took us something like four hours.

 My enthusiasm for Chain & the Gang was reinvigorated after 2014’s Minimum Rock n Roll and I made a point of buying their new album on its release.
 It proved impossible to get hold of on vinyl and I would have to wait until the band toured the UK in February 2018 to obtain a copy.
 In the meantime, I listened to the record on-line and downloaded the track I wanted for my compilation: 'Come Over'.